-Zebra, Pelican or Tiger?
-Every type of pedestrian crossing explained
+Zebra, Toucan or Tiger?
+Every UK pedestrian crossing explained

 Abbey Road pedestrian crossing

-Research has shown that 81 percent of drivers don’t know how to use a zebra crossing.
-And as many as a quarter don’t know who is permitted to use a toucan crossing.
+Research has revealed that 81 percent of drivers don’t know how to use a zebra crossing.
+And a quarter don’t know who is permitted to use a toucan crossing.

-You might be surprised to learn there are seven types of pedestrian crossings in the UK, including the relatively new tiger crossing for both pedestrians and cyclists – officially known as a parallel crossing.
+You might be surprised to learn there are seven types of pedestrian crossings in the UK.
+These include the relatively new tiger crossing for both pedestrians and cyclists – officially known as a parallel crossing.

 In this short guide, we explain the differences between zebra, pelican, puffin, toucan, pegasus, officer-controlled and tiger crossings.
 No jaywalking, please.